ecmchow/smtp-mailer/docs/api/README.md

 }
 ```

-Adding mail to queue with scheduled send time
+Adding mail to queue with a scheduled send time
 ```json
 {
     "queueMail": {